opendp/tumult-docs/public/analytics/dev/_sources/tutorials/privacy-id-basics.rst.txt

 As a reminder:

-* :class:`~tmlt.analytics.constraints.MaxRowsPerID` limits the number of rows associated with each privacy ID in a table.
+* :class:`~tmlt.analytics.MaxRowsPerID` limits the number of rows associated with each privacy ID in a table.
-* :class:`~tmlt.analytics.constraints.MaxGroupsPerID` limits the number of distinct values of the grouping column that may appear for each privacy ID in a table.
+* :class:`~tmlt.analytics.MaxGroupsPerID` limits the number of distinct values of the grouping column that may appear for each privacy ID in a table.
-* :class:`~tmlt.analytics.constraints.MaxRowsPerGroupPerID` limits the number of rows associated with each (privacy ID, grouping column value) pair in a table.
+* :class:`~tmlt.analytics.MaxRowsPerGroupPerID` limits the number of rows associated with each (privacy ID, grouping column value) pair in a table.

 To understand the impact of the various constraints in more detail,